Feel free to submit a question for Q&A at any time using the contact form!

 OK, seriously (almost).
 So you're on the island, you've got some cool tunes with you, yada yada.
 But the question is: Would you survive?

 Seriously?
 I don't know.
 I am said to have some sort of pragmatic intelligence, but the problem is that I am lacking any substantial wilderness skills.
 I have, however, invested in a deck of Knowledge Cards entitled "Wilderness Survival Skills" that I plan on studying in the near future.
-Boy, you should've seen me run from that bear in Yosemite National...
+Boy, you should've seen me run from that bear on a hike in Yosemite...

 ... however, there is a working CD player in one of the packages.
 Now, if you could pick one artist or band whose entire discography you could take to the island, which one would you choose?